Evaluating the Tradeoff Between Abstractiveness and Factuality in Abstractive Summarization: Related Work

 \section{Related Work}

-\textbf{Abstractiveness-Factuality Tradeoff:} \newcite{durmus2020feqa} observe that the degree of abstractiveness at test time depends on the abstractiveness of the training data and that highly abstractive summaries tend to be less factual.
-We go a step further: We control for abstractiveness and see that factuality rates between different systems can vary widely at the \textit{same} levels of abstractiveness. \textbf{Increasing Abstractiveness:} \newcite{kryscinski-etal-2018-improving} use policy gradient with a novelty reward to encourage abstraction in a pointer-generator (PG) network \cite{gulcehre2016pointing, see2017get}. \newcite{weber2018controlling} penalize the amount of copied tokens during PG decoding.
-Our decoding technique applies to general sequence-to-sequence models; we penalize contiguous longer extracted fragments more than multiple shorter fragments that add up to the same length, using nonlinear penalties for whole fragments.
-Finally, \newcite{song2020controlling} control the amount of copying in training abstractive summarization models by masking the summary tokens with different probabilities, depending on whether they are seen in the input document or not.
+\textbf{Abstractiveness-Factuality Tradeoff:} \newcite{durmus2020feqa} observe that abstractiveness at test time depends on the abstractiveness of the training data and that highly abstractive summaries tend to be less factual.
+We control for abstractiveness and see that factuality rates between different systems can vary widely at the \textit{same} abstractiveness levels.
+Recently, \newcite{ladhak2022faithful} present an alternative framework to evaluate the faithfulness-extractiveness tradeoff, requiring training multiple models on subsets of the training data to measure the tradeoff, while we use constraints to analyze tradeoffs that a single model makes. \textbf{Increasing Abstractiveness:} \newcite{kryscinski-etal-2018-improving} use policy gradient with a novelty reward to encourage abstraction in a pointer-generator (PG) \cite{gulcehre2016pointing, see2017get}. \newcite{weber2018controlling} penalize copying tokens during PG decoding.
+Our constraints apply to general sequence-to-sequence models and include nonlinear penalties. \newcite{song2020controlling} control copying in training abstractive summarization models by masking the summary tokens with different probabilities, depending on whether they are seen in the input document or not.
 In contrast, our technique does not require retraining to obtain varying degrees of abstractiveness.